gabriel-vanzandycke/experimentator/README.md

 **Tensorflow specific attributes:**
 - `optimizer`: a `tf.keras.optimizers.Optimizer`.

-### Implementation requirements and guidelines
+### Implementation guidelines

-When using the TensorFlow implementation, the specific experiment must define the following attributes:
+Working with TensorFlow, the `experiment_type` should contain the [`experimentator.tf2_experiment.TensorflowExperiment`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/tf2_experiment.py) type.
+In addition, the specific experiment must define the following attributes:
 - `batch_inputs_names`: The initial chunk attribute names extracted from the input batch of data and converted to `tf.keras.Input`.
 - `batch_metrics_names`: The chunk attribute names used to build the evaluation graph.
 - `batch_outputs_names`: The chunk attribute names used to build the inference graph.

-By default, chunk processors are executed during training, validation and testing.
-However, by setting `mode` should
+By default, all chunk processors are executed for training, evaluation and inference.
+However, by setting the `mode` attribute with the `ExperimentMode` `TRAIN`, `EVAL` and `INFER` flags, it's possible to have the chunk processors excuted only for specific phases.
+Typically, a data-augmentation chunk processor should have `mode=ExperimentMode.TRAIN` and a chunk processor computing evaluation metrics should have `mode=ExperimentMode.EVAL`.

 ## Examples